0x1daniel/shoc/README.md

 ## About

 Simply written in ruby and using redis, to get things done.
-[Kurz](https://github.com/oltdaniel/kurz) is the compley version of this.
+[Kurz](https://github.com/oltdaniel/kurz) is the complex version of this.

 ## Setup